samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## Background

 Stroke is a common cause of adult disability.
+Most strokes (about four out of five) are caused by a blood clot in the brain.
 Expert opinion is that about one in five patients should receive clot-busting drugs to break up the blood clot that is causing their stroke, and this is the target set in the NHS long term plan.
 This clot-busting treatment is called *thrombolysis*.
 At the moment only about one in nine patients actually receive this treatment in the UK.
 There is a lot of variation between hospitals, which means that the same patient might receive different treatment in different hospitals.

 In a previous project, [SAMueL-1](https://samuel-book.github.io/samuel-1/introduction/intro.html), we trained machine-learning models to predict whether any individual patient would receive thrombolysis in any hospital.
 This allows us to investigate what differences in treatment are likely to be due to differences between patients, and what differences in treatment are likely to be due to differences between hospitals rather differences in the patients each hospital sees.